a collection of modern &

 Whether it's reviving the reputation of forgotten masters, celebrating regional art movements, or fostering the current generation of working artists, we strive to maintain this vital resource for educators, historians, curators, collectors, students, and members of the general public interested in exploring the many contours of creative expression.

-In addition to our ongoing curation and research, we also sponsor the Western Bureau Art Prize each quarter to recognize and support the work of new and emerging artists.
+In addition to our ongoing curation and research, we also sponsor the Western Bureau Art Prize three times a year to recognize and support the work of new and emerging artists.
 For more information, click here.

 Highlights from the Western Bureau's Permanent Collection

 An extensive survey of mid-century works by Bay Area artists, including the pioneering "Berkeley School" and "San Francisco School" of abstract expressionism.
 Highlights include paintings, drawings, prints, and mixed media pieces by: Edward Dugmore, Karl Kasten, Erle Loran, John Haley, Edward Hagedorn, James McCray, Robert Gilberg, Harold C. Davies, Jerry O'Day, Irene Pattinson, Robert Holdeman, and Julius Wasserstein (pictured).